Focus: The focus of this self-help article is to provide the steps and information necessary to integrate Microsoft Dynamics CRM with PandaDoc.

 Step 3-D: Configuring fields and to be used for tokens.
 Here you will see PandaDoc Settings that includes details and information and Configure tokens.

 In the Configure token section, you will see “Opportunity”, “Account” and “Contact”.
-You can click on each object and you will see a list of fields.
+You can click on each entity and you will see a list of fields.
 Check the box next to each field you want to add and then click on the green button “Save Mapping for Opportunity”.

 Step 3-E: Review of fields that were added for tokens inside of the PandaDoc module.
 In this example, we will go back to an Opportunity.
 On the right side, find the PandaDoc Module.
 Click on the green “gear” icon and then click on “Tokens”.
 You will then see a list of tokens that you can use for PandaDoc templates for each object.